sangttruong/hybcast/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p> -->

-## Requirement
-* Python >= 3.5
-* PyTorch >= 1.7
-* Numpy >= 1.19
-* Matplotlib >= 3.3

 ## Usage
-The base code of [ESRNN](https://github.com/kdgutier/esrnn_torch) and [Transformer](https://github.com/maxjcohen/transformer) is in Python.
-Therefore, for convienient purpose in doing Time Series forcasting research, we also implement ESTransformer in Python.
-The user can download the data from [M4 Competition data](https://raw.githubusercontent.com/Mcompetitions/M4-methods/master/Dataset/), using our code.
 Below is a list of currently supported components:
 * Naive:  This benchmark model produces a forecast that is equal to the last observed value for a given time series.
 * Seasonal Naive:  This benchmark model produces a forecast that is equal to the last observed value of the same season for a given time series.